aaduggan/open-space-game-sandbox/.github/CONTRIBUTING.md

 When contributing please take note that we subscribe to the [Contributor Covenant Code of Conduct](https://github.com/Enterlucent/open-space-game/blob/master/.github/CODE_OF_CONDUCT.md) and we expect all contributors to abide by the code contained.
 Please take a moment to review this document if you have not already.
 If this is your first open source project you may also wish to read GitHub's [How To Contribute](https://opensource.guide/how-to-contribute/) guide.

 # Getting Started
 In every game studio the tasks are broken down into manageable parts.
 Those parts are then worked on by people who have the desire and the talent to get those tasks accomplished.
 These tasks often fall into a number of specific roles:

 * [Evangelist](#evangelist) - Someone who really loves and understand the work and wants to connect others to it
-* [Documenter](#documenter) - Someone who understand the project and wants to help others understand it as well
+* [Technical Writer](#technical-writer) - Someone who understand the project and wants to help others understand it as well
 * [Game Designer](#game-designer) - Someone who has played a wide number of games and understands how to create game mechanics that others will love
-* Game Artist - Someone who has a technical knowledge of how modern video games work but also have been touched by a muse be their expertise in animations, images, models or other creation.
+* [Artist](#artist) - Someone who has a technical knowledge of how modern video games work but also have been touched by a muse be their expertise in animations, images, models, story lines or other creation.
-* Game Programmer - Someone who understand how to implement the concepts proposed by the Game Designers
+* [Programmer](#programmer)  - Someone who understand how to implement the concepts proposed by the Game Designers
-* Quality Controller - Someone who doesn't mind pushing things to their limit and breaking something (if only to make it better!)
+* [Quality Controller](#quality-controller) - Someone who doesn't mind pushing things to their limit and breaking something (if only to make it better!)

 There can be many more roles but these are the ones that we will focus on throughout the rest of this document.

-Often people will end up wearing many hats, where an artist might contribute some documentation or provide a crucial bug fix, a programmer might try their hand at some art assets and Documenters might feel the need to evangelize the game.
+Often people will end up wearing many hats, where an artist might contribute some documentation or provide a crucial bug fix, a programmer might try their hand at some art assets and Technical Writers might feel the need to evangelize the game.
 These roles are in no way meant as a limitation but as a organization tool for work that needs to be performed.

 # Evangelist <a id="evangelist"></a>
 This is by far the most open-ended of the roles as there is no telling who might find our game fun and become impassioned enough to tell others; and we like it like that.
 If you feel the need to express your love for open-space-game then we encourage you, however, there are some things we would rather you NOT do:

 ## Prohibitions